ForeignOx/notes/Chemistry/Physical/Kinetics/Catalyst.md

-A substance that increases the rate of a reaction by providing an alternative reaction pathway which has a lower [[activation energy]].
+A substance that increases the rate of a reaction by providing an alternative reaction pathway which has a lower [[Activation Energy]].
 The catalyst is chemically unchanged at the end of the reaction
-As [[transition metals]] have variable [[oxidation states]] they are good catalysts by receiving and losing some electrons in the [[Electron Configuration|d-orbitals]] to speed up reactions
+As [[Transition Metals]] have variable [[Oxidation States]] they are good catalysts by receiving and losing some electrons in the [[Electron Configuration|d-orbitals]] to speed up reactions
 Catalysts are used to make proeduct faster and can be used to lower the tmperature required for a reaction.
-This saves [[energy]] and money and is better for the environment
+This saves [[Energy]] and money and is better for the environment
 ## Types of Catalyst
 Catalysts can be homogeneous or heterogeneous
 ### Heterogeneous